 Pump source sourcing for systems that need a practical replacement path.

-Use this page when the request is tied to pump-side continuity, replacement planning, or a system refresh where the installed source or module no longer has a simple catalog path.
+This page covers pump-side continuity, replacement planning, or system refresh work where the installed source or module no longer has a simple catalog path.

 The practical goal is to match the source path to the platform, the urgency, and the broader repair or continuity decision.